isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Formation of SFA</h2>
             <p>The Singapore Food Agency (SFA) was formed on 1 April 2019 to strengthen food security and safety from farm to fork.
 SFA’s formation consolidates all the food-related expertise from the then-Agri-food and Veterinary Authority, National Environment Agency, and Health Sciences Authority into a single entity.
 Through consolidating resources, SFA would be able to enhance regulatory oversight along the entire food supply chain, and streamline processes for food safety.
-The ambitious 30 by 30 goal to produce 30 per cent of Singapore’s nutritional needs by 2030 was also established this year. </p>
+The ambitious 30 by 30 goal to locally produce 30 per cent of Singapore’s nutritional needs by 2030 was also established this year. </p>
           </div>
         </div>
       </div>